mich2000/smartapp/documentatie/timesheet.md

 * Working on state management within my react app, and working a bit on the cors side of my web api: 2h25
 * Working on my react app and converting a class to function: 50min
 * Working on my react app fixing bugs in it, testing my api and app on linux: 1h
+* Working on my web layer and beginning with my business service and api for my storages and products: 1h15